 In 1991 Vernon retired from the sport of boxing with an impressive record.
 In 150 bouts he had only been knocked out twice.
 His opponents, on the other hand, did not fair as well, as Vernon had knocked them out 42 times.

 Although his opponents may think he deserved his nickname the "Angry Bear", those that have had the pleasure of knowing him realize that he really does not live up to the name.
-With his success in boxing and his work as a native youth councillor, Vernon truly is a champion inside and outside the ring.
+With his success in boxing and his work as an Indigenous youth councillor, Vernon truly is a champion inside and outside the ring.

 Inducted into the Northwestern Ontario Sports Hall of Fame, September 28, 1996